Major prion protein: Diseases caused by PrP misfolding

-The conversion of PrPC to PrPSc conformation is the mechanism of transmission of fatal, neurodegenerative transmissible spongiform encephalopathies (TSE).
-This can arise from genetic factors, infection from external source, or spontaneously for reasons unknown.
+The conversion of PrPC to the PrPSc conformation is the mechanism by which the transmissible spongiform encephalopathies (TSEs) are transmitted.
+This can arise from genetic factors, infection from external sources, or spontaneously for unknown reasons.
 Accumulation of PrPSc corresponds with progression of neurodegeneration and is the proposed cause.
 Some PRNP mutations lead to a change in single amino acids (the building-blocks of proteins) in the prion protein.
 Others insert additional amino acids into the protein or cause an abnormally short protein to be made.
 These mutations cause the cell to make prion proteins with an abnormal structure.
 The abnormal protein PrPSc accumulates in the brain and destroys nerve cells, which leads to the mental and behavioral features of prion diseases.

 Several other changes in the PRNP gene (called polymorphisms) do not cause prion diseases but may affect a person's risk of developing these diseases or alter the course of the disorders.
 An allele that codes for a PRNP variant, G127V, provides resistance to kuru.

 In addition, some prion diseases can be transmitted from external sources of PrPSc.